 No, this camera has only one card slot, and you can use a UHS-I card in it.
 But, you will find two card slots in the Sony a6400 camera.

-Between Sony a6400 and Nikon Z50, which one has a powerful battery?
+Between Sony a6400 and Nikon Z50, which one has a more powerful battery?

-With the Sony a6400 camera, you can take 360 frames, and with Nikon Z 50, you can capture only 300 frames.
-So, the Sony a6400 has a more powerful battery than the other one.
+With the Sony a6400 camera, you can take 360 frames; with Nikon Z 50, you can capture only 300 frames.
+So, the Sony a6400 has a more powerful battery than the others.

 Is there any Silent shutter mode in the Sony a6400 camera?